 Expressing the vulnerability underneath it all can be a great relief.
 Expressing yourself in the form of pure anger is a relief as well, but the next layer is more tender and it’s this that needs to be tended to.
 If we don’t do so, our anger just blindly leads us to despair and cuts us off from those we love.

 Men often spend too much energy holding in their vulnerability.
-Letting it out provides relief and communicates to your partner that neither of you are alone.
+Letting it out provides relief and communicates to your partner that neither of you is alone.